Jesterhearts/hop-hash/README.md

 - Degraded performance

 ### Memory Usage
-- Not suitable for very small tables (< 16x16 entries)
+- Not suitable for small tables, as it reserves space for an extra 16x16 buckets at a minimum above the required capacity (although it does not alloc for size zero).
 - Memory usage grows in powers of 2
+- Targets a load factor of 99%

 ### Key Constraints
 - Equality function must be consistent with hash